schooltool-project/schooltool-book/source/top_level.rst

 Persons
 +++++++

 The ``Persons`` container holds Person objects.
 These are essentially all the people with logins in the system.
-There are not separate objects for students and teachers per se.
-See :ref:`roles` for more on this.
+There are not separate objects for students and teachers *per se*.

 To get the container::

-  persons = app[‘persons’]
+  persons = app['persons']

 The ``Person`` functionality is split between two Python packages, ``schooltool.person`` and ``schooltool.basicperson``, with ``.person`` being the older of the two.